ezrosent/frawk/info/parallelism.md

 { print $2; }
 ```

-Suppose we knew we did not have to preserve the relative ordering of the input
-document's rows: rerunning this script with the `-pr` option will run this
+Running this script with the `-pr` option will run this
+script in parallel, with a dynamic number of worker threads each getting a roughly equal portion of the input.
+The output of the parallel script will be the same
+as an invocation without the `-pr` option up to a reordering of of the output rows.
-script in parallel.
-A similar benchmark in the [performance
+A similar workload in the [performance
 doc](https://github.com/ezrosent/frawk/blob/master/info/performance.md) gets
 close to a 2x speedup in record-oriented parallel mode, despite the fact that
 writes to output files are all serialized, and all input records come from a